genebean/jekyll-beanbag/_drafts/local-puppet-module-development-part-2.markdown

 1. fork it
 2. clone it
-3. add the original as an upstream remote
+3. add the original repository as an remote called "upstream"
 4. create a branch for my change
 5. code my fix / improvement
 6. test
 7. push
 8. submit a PR

 The details of that are totally up to the individual project owner.
-If they are using the PDK then I use it too... if not, then I don't try and force it on them.
+If they are using the PDK then I use it too... if not then I don't either.
+The one exception to this is if my PR is all the work needed to convert a module to using the PDK.

 ### roles and profiles and the like